devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

        name: package
        path: dist/
    ```

+Next, add a **deploy** job that creates the container and pushes it to ECR.

 1. Create a new GitHub Actions Job underneath the `build` job and name it `deploy`.
 Give it permissions to access the CI pipeline token so that it can authenticate with OIDC.
 Add the version ID created in the build step to the job environment.